MarceloProjetos/react-node-red/README.md

     //    key: fs.readFileSync('privatekey.pem'),
     //    cert: fs.readFileSync('certificate.pem')
     //},

+    // The following property can be used to cause insecure HTTP connections to
+    // be redirected to HTTPS.
+    //requireHttps: true

     // The following property can be used to disable the editor.
 The admin API
     // is not affected by this option.
 To disable both the editor and the admin